 In past years, the Compensation Committee has not retained any independent compensation consultant to review or advise the Committee on matters related to executive, other employee compensation or any of the particular elements of compensation.
 However, in late 2009 the Compensation Committee retained Pearl Meyer & Partners ("Pearl Meyer") as its independent compensation consultant to conduct a supplemental compensation review, to benchmark officer compensation against a peer group and to provide guidance to the Compensation Committee on its compensation practices, particularly long-term incentive compensation, for the Named Executive Officers and other employees.
-In November 2009, Pearl Meyer provided a report to the Compensation Committee regarding our compensation practices.
-As a result of such report, we did not alter any of our compensation practices described in this proxy or the compensation paid to our officers, including the Named Executive Officer.
+In November 2009, Pearl Meyer provided a report to the Compensation practices described in this proxy or the compensation paid to our officers, including the Named Executive Officer.
 The Compensation Committee has decided not to continue Pearl Meyer's engagement at this time.